Local Shtukas and Divisible Local Anderson Modules: Introduction

 Such objects were studied in the special case with $d=1$ in work of Drinfeld~\cite{Drinfeld76}, Genestier~\cite{Genestier}, Laumon~\cite{Laumon}, Taguchi~\cite{Taguchi93} and Rosen~\cite{Rosen}.
-Generalizations for $d>1$ were attempted by the first author in \cite[Definition~6.2]{HartlAbSh} and by W.~Kim \cite[Definition~7.3.1]{Kim}.
-But unfortunately both definitions are wrong.
+Generalizations for $d>1$ and their semi-linear algebra description by the analog of Dieudonn\'e theory were attempted by the first author in \cite[Definition~6.2]{HartlAbSh} and by W.~Kim \cite[Definition~7.3.1]{Kim}.
+But unfortunately both definitions and the statements about the analog of Dieudonn\'e theory \cite[Theorem~7.2]{HartlAbSh} and \cite[Theorem~7.3.2]{Kim} are wrong.
 The problem lies in the fact that the strictness assumption from \ref{DefInIntro_C} is missing.
-Our above definition is the correct one.
+Our above definition corrects this error.
 It generalizes Anderson's~\cite[\S\,3.4]{Anderson93} definition of formal $t$-modules who considered the case where the $G[z^n]$ are radicial and $G$ is a formal $\BF_q\dbl z\dbr$-module in the following sense.

-\begin{Definition} In this article we define a \emph{formal $\BF_q\dbl z\dbr$-module} over an $\BF_q$-scheme $S$ to be a formal Lie group $G$ equiped with an action of $\BF_q\dbl z\dbr$.
+\begin{Definition} In this article we define a \emph{formal $\BF_q\dbl z\dbr$-module} over an $\BF_q$-scheme $S$ to be a formal Lie group $G$ equipped with an action of $\BF_q\dbl z\dbr$.
 In particular, we do \emph{not} impose a condition for the $\BF_q\dbl z\dbr$-action on $\omega_G$. \end{Definition}